JetBrains/kotlin-web-site/docs/topics/js/js-debugging.md

 evaluation, [coroutine debugger](debug-coroutines-with-idea.md) and more.
 Learn more about [debugging in IntelliJ IDEA](https://www.jetbrains.com/help/idea/debugging-code.html).

 > Because of the limitations of the current JavaScript debugger in IntelliJ IDEA, you may need to rerun the JavaScript
-> debug configuration for breakpoints to take effect.
+> debug to make the execution stop on breakpoints.
 >
 {type="note"}